bitcoin/bitcoin/build_msvc/README.md

 Qt
 ---------------------
-In order to build the Bitcoin Core a static build of Qt is required.
-The runtime library version (e.g. v141, v142) and platform type (x86 or x64) must also match.
+In order to build Bitcoin Core a static build of Qt is required.
+The runtime library version (e.g. v142) and platform type (x86 or x64) must also match.

 Some prebuilt x64 versions of Qt can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
 Please be aware these downloads are NOT officially sanctioned by Bitcoin Core and are provided for developer convenience only.
 They should NOT be used for builds that will be used in a production environment or with real funds.